CollectionBuilder/cb-docs/index.md

 # CollectionBuilder Docs

-Everything you ever wanted to know about how to use CollectionBuilder!
+Everything you ever wanted to know about how to use CollectionBuilder-GH, CollectionBuilder-CONTENTdm, and CollectionBuilder-SA!

 ## Introduction

-CollectionBuilder was built for a wide variety of users, so we've tried to make the tool as easy to use as possible.
+CollectionBuilder was designed with learning in mind--creating a CollectionBuilder project is a scaffolded process building web and data literacy skills with the outcome of generating awesome digital collections!
+Learning something new is never easy, but we've tried our best to make the documentation and CollectionBuilder templates comprehensible to novice users.

-Some initial set-up is required, especially for our Skin and Stand-Alone versions, as these require the installation of Ruby and Jekyll on a personal computer.
+Some initial setup is required to develop on your personal computer.

-Once the initial set-up is complete, users will be able to create their collections through adjustments to metadata and to config files.
+However, once your environment is complete, you will be able to agilely generate CollectionBuilder digital collections, exhibits, and scholarship projects--or any type of static web site!

-### Types
+## Types

 This Documentation applies to all the current "Types" of the CollectionBuilder tool.
 For the majority of the tool's features and setups, the documentation is the same.